kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 * **kustomize** is a directory that contains the kustomize packages for Kubeflow applications.

   * The directory is created when you run `kfctl generate`.
-  * You can customize the k8s resouces (modify the manifests and run `kfctl apply` again)
+  * You can customize the Kubernetes resources (modify the manifests and run `kfctl apply` again).

 ### GCP service accounts